Landlord Notices of Clear and Present Danger

 Some examples of Clear and Present Danger include physical assault, illegal use of a weapon, possession of an illegal firearm, or possession of drugs.
 A tenant can be evicted for their own actions, or the actions of a guest.

-If the danger is from someone other than the tenant, the 3-day notice must say the tenant can take certain actions to avoid eviction.
+The 3-day notice must say the tenant can take certain actions to avoid eviction.
 These actions include:

 - seeking a Protective Order/Restraining Order against the person who is causing the danger;

 - reporting the dangerous activity to the police; or

 - writing a letter to the person telling them not to come back to the property.